FAQ

 – Wind: For best results, it’s recommended to perform the inspection when winds are light (less than 15 miles per hour).
 Strong winds can reduce the infrared signature we’re looking for, and this can adversely affect the results of the inspection.

-No. Since we perform our inspections with a drone, we don’t need to access any portion of the property other than a small area to safely launch and recover the aircraft.
+No. Since we perform our roof inspections with a drone, we don’t need to access any portion of the property other than a small area to safely launch and recover the aircraft.

 Are you insured?